TW-rgb/Rogue-like-game/README.md

 Ideas, Random Rooms, Items Blake

-4/26/2026
+4/24/2026-Added basic wall generation-Tristan
+Worked on floor code-Blake

+4/27/2026
-Blake - I added collision to the walls today something that was challenging was not overcomplicating it
+Blake - I added collision to the walls today something that was challenging was not overcomplicating it made wall generation better-Tristan

 4/29/2026
-added more comments and remade floor-blake, tristan removed all my code fahhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhh
+added more comments and remade floor-blake added randomized walls pngs-Tristan

+5/1/2026 fixed enemy code-Tristan
+Started work on items- Blake